Choose New Name

 NAME CHANGE TASK FORCE

 Our Name Change Task Force is composed of organizational leaders, community partners, members, supporters, and staff.
-The Task Force represents a range of perspectives, backgrounds, and tenure with the organization.
+The Task Force was designed to represent a diverse range of perspectives, backgrounds, and tenure with the organization.

 Board of Directors